General Advising Questions

 What happens if I withdraw from a few classes?

 Students should be aware that failure to make timely progress toward graduation may interfere with maintaining funding, such as scholarships and/or financial aid.
+In addition, students who are behind on their Benchmarks in Psychology may be removed from the major.

 Will my parents know how I am doing in classes?